choytr/choytr.github.io/the-intricacies-of-internet-literacy.md

 ---
 layout: essay
 type: essay
-title: "How Javascript opened my eyes"
+title: "The intricacies of internet literacy"
 # All dates must be YYYY-MM-DD format!
 date: 2023-08-29
 published: false